 So, for an actor who has proven his talent several times on TV and film (even when happens to play an small role), it would be interesting to explore his talents by the hand of a director such as Tarantino.

 8. John C. Reilly

 John C. Reilly can be considered one of the best supporting actors working today.
 He can do comedy, drama and even horror; it doesn’t matter if he’s appearing in a film by Martin Scorsese or a Will Ferrell comedy, the actor knows how to fit perfectly in any role he’s given.
 After all, it can’t be denied that he brings great charisma to the screen that so often generates audience interest.

-That been said, Tarantino knows how to use his supporting characters, often giving them a memorable moment in the film (even if it’s just a cameo).
+That being said, Tarantino knows how to use his supporting characters, often giving them a memorable moment in the film (even if it’s just a cameo).
 Having Reilly in a Tarantino film could feature yet another side of an actor who manages to bring something different to every role he gets to play, big or small.